Last Updated on July 26, 2022 by Shaun Snapp

 IT Analyst #3: Forrester

 Forrester used to be a true competitor with Gartner.
-However, with Gartner’s growth, and continual acquisitions, Forrester is now tiny compared against Gartner in revenues.
-Gartner produces comparisons like Gartner called Forrester Waves.
+However, with Gartner’s growth, and continual acquisitions, Forrester is now tiny compared to Gartner in revenues.
+Forrester produces comparisons like Gartner called Forrester Waves.
 But, they are not very popular, and it is rare to hear anyone refer to them, while the Gartner Magic Quadrant is constantly referred to by buyers and vendors alike.